elinevich/k8s_gataway/readme.md

 - a kubernetes cluster
 - the kubectl command-line tool

 > Note!
-Contour supports different clusters (refer to [the compatibility matrix](https://projectcontour.io/resources/compatibility-matrix/) for cluster version requirements).
-Unlike Contour the GKE Gateway works with GKE version 1.20 or later and supported by [VPC-native (Alias IP)](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) clusters only.
+The Contour supports different clusters (refer to [the compatibility matrix](https://projectcontour.io/resources/compatibility-matrix/) for cluster version requirements).
+Unlike the Contour the GKE Gateway works with GKE version 1.20 or later and supported by [VPC-native (Alias IP)](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) clusters only.

-## Deploying the demo with Contour Gateway API
+## Deploying the demo with the Contour Gateway API
 1. Go to the contour directory:
 ```
 cd contour